Tell it like it is, Joe.

 "I'm off to get myself in position," she said.

 "Well best of luck to you," he said.

 "I don't need luck," she smiled, wiping dry her eyes.
 "Luck don't matter when you got position."

 From Dirtbags by Eryk Pruitt

-This story about a man that loses a bet on New Year's Eve and has to fuck a hole in a hole on the rooftop of a seedy nightclub, where he finds his ex-fiancé fucking the same hole on the other side of the wall, was recorded live on May 10, 2017 at Prozak Kafeneio.
+This story about a man that loses a bet on New Year's Eve and has to service a hole on the rooftop of a seedy nightclub in Nicosia was recorded live on May 10, 2017 at Prozak Kafeneio.